-Your Guide to Nairobi National Park Accommodation: Hotels, Lodges & Camps
+Nairobi National Park Accommodation Options: Top Hotels & Camps

 Nairobi National Park accommodation options provide unique access to the city and a wildlife safari within the park.
-I am James Maina, a seasoned safari guide for Aj Kenya Safaris Ltd. Over the last 10 years, I have planned numerous trips to Nairobi National Park, and the one thing I can confirm to you is that choosing the right hotels makes a huge difference.
+I am Nicholas Thairu, a seasoned safari guide.
+Over the last 10 years, I have planned numerous trips to this incredible wildlife sanctuary, and the one thing I can confirm is that choosing the right hotel makes a massive difference to your overall experience.

 The Best Hotels Inside the Park